 Who should NOT buy this training shoe from Under Armour

 Though helpful, the grooves in the outsole might expose the foam directly on top of them to dust, water, and other natural elements.
 Hence, outdoor usage must be avoided or kept at a minimum.
 Those who love working out outdoors are better off with the Reebok Nano X2 TR Adventure or the Reebok Nanoflex TR.

 The Under Armour TriBase Reign 4 is also not meant for players with narrow feet.
 They are more comfortable with the Under Armour Project Rock 4.

 Those who want a less clunky option are advised to check the Under Armour HOVR Rise 2.

 Let instability be a thing of the past with the TriBase Reign 4

 This training shoe from Under Armour has all the features needed to keep you stable during weightlifting.
 It has a wide base, and its breathable mesh upper delivers truly reliable foot containment.

-Just like basketball shoes, the outsole plays a crucial role in training shoes.
-In the case of the Under Armour TriBase Reign 4, its outsole has multidirectional coverage, making sure that your feet are able to bite the floor whatever position you are in.
-The sole also has grooves in strategic areas to allow it to go with the natural flexions of the foot.
+Just like in basketball shoes, the outsole plays a crucial role in training shoes.
+In the case of the Under Armour TriBase Reign 4, its outsole has multidirectional coverage and players report that this allows the shoe to bite the floor well.
+The sole also has grooves that go with the natural flexions of the foot.